drawbacks of moving out during divorce

 How Does Moving Out Affect Divorce?

-Your marriage has crumbled and all you do is fight.
-Moving out during divorce sounds like the most natural idea in the world.
-It minimizes stress, conflict, and aggravation for you, your spouse, and your kids.
-By the time you get to the point of ending your marriage, most couples already live apart anyway.
+Moving out during a divorce sounds like the most natural idea in the world.
+It can minimize stress, conflict, and aggravation for you, your spouse, and your kids.

 How Moving Out During a Divorce Negatively Affects You

-Turns out, moving out of a shared home often has a negative impact, and can be considered one of the biggest mistakes in a divorce in several ways.
+Moving out of a shared home often has negative consequences and can be one of the biggest mistakes during a divorce.

-Courts prefer to minimize drastic changes for kids after divorce, this includes drastically altering parenting time.
+Courts prefer to minimize drastic changes for kids after divorce, which includes drastically altering parenting time.

 Ways To Protect Custody